Inman Fox: Legacy

-In 1998, he retired and returned to Nashville.
-He received MBA’s Distinguished Alumnus Award in 1999.
+He addressed the students at his former high school in 1975 after receiving the Distinguished Alumnus Award (Montgomery Bell Academy and Wallace School).
+He retired and moved to Nashville in 1999, and again spoke at MBA.
 Dr. Fox served on the boards of the International Institute of Spain, the Association of Princeton Graduate Alumni, and the Vanderbilt Alumni Association.
 He chaired the Illinois Rhodes Scholarship Committee and was a consultant to the Library of Congress and the National Endowment for the Humanities.
 He served on the advisory boards of the Patterson School of International Diplomacy (at the University of Kentucky) and the department of Romance Languages at Princeton.

+The E. Inman Fox Prize is a major academic honor awarded at Knox College to a graduating senior whose scholarly achievement and pursuit of a liberal education are considered exceptional.
+The prize is presented annually as part of Knox College’s academic honors and awards ceremony.